chen-hao-chao/User-Experiments-of-Pattern-Lock/README.md

 #### Process and details

 The input device is an Android phone.
 Mode 2 of an experimental app had been used [1].
 The subject shall slide over the screen with the thumb of his dominant thumb.
 It is allowed to use another hand to hold back.
-The following rules will be informed before the experiment begins:
+The following notifications will be informed before the experiment begins:

 ```
 1. In this experiment, the lock must be opened with one hand, case 36987452.